 Aquaponics is the integrated culture of fish, plants and beneficial microorganisms grown in a soilless environment.
 Fish and plants grow in one ecosystem, eliminating the waste they separately produce by turning it into something of use.
 The waste created by the fish becomes a food source for beneficial microorganisms, which convert into mineral nutrients for the plants.
 The plants act as a natural filter, cleaning the water for the fish.
 It’s essentially zero-waste agriculture.

 Aquaponics: Our integrated food production systems

 Aquaponics research is carried out at ACE year-round using specially designed indoor aquaponics models equipped with state-of-the-art LED lights.
-The seasonal attached greenhouse is used to demonstrate the technology to public and industry.
+The year-round attached greenhouse, which was significantly upgraded in 2018, is used to demonstrate the technology to public and industry.
 A variety of vegetables, herbs and water plants are selected based primarily on their market demand.
 Crops are also selected for their:

 Throughout the process, crops are tested for their adaptability to the aquaponics system.

 Our aquaponics research is primarily conducted indoors, which requires complete lighting to be supplied by artificial means.
 Conventional grow light technology, such as HID lamps, has been replaced with more modern options like LEDs.
 These technologies are all energy efficient and have a long life compared to common HID lamps.

 The indoor systems include over 60 specially developed recirculating oxygenated aquaponics modules, which include 12 larger modules (2,000 L, based on UVI design), 9 Deep Water Culture modules (700L, designed by Dr. Nick Savidov) and 41 vertical Nutrient Film modules (80 L, designed by Dr. Nick Savidov and Clay Boyes).